Universebenzene/benzene-overlay/README.md

 dev-python/siosocks                | 0.3.0                                                      | Optional for aioftp
 dev-python/smbprotocol             | 1.15.0                                                     | Optional for new ratarmount{,core}
 dev-python/sortedcollections       | 2.1.0                                                      | Test dependency for bidict>=0.23.0
+dev-python/spur                    | 0.3.23                                                     | Dropped by official portage.
+Test dependency for locket
 dev-python/sqlcipher3              | 0.5.4                                                      | Optional for new ratarmount{,core}
 dev-python/sshfs                   | 2025.2.0                                                   | Optional for new ratarmount{,core}.
 For running test, you need to forcely unmask paramiko[server], e.g. `echo "dev-python/paramiko -server" >> /etc/portage/profile/package.use.mask"`
 dev-python/stone                   | 3.3.9                                                      | Required by python dropbox